 The Authority shall pay all Revenues or cause all Revenues to be paid to the Trustee at least once each month.
-Except as otherwise provided in the Indenture or in a Series Indenture, all Revenues Related to each Series of Bonds shall be deposited by the Trustee in the Related subaccount of the Revenue Fund amounts transferred thereto from the Related subaccount of the Loan Recycling Account, from the Related subaccount of the Class I Debt Service Fund, from the Related subaccount of the Debt Service Reserve Fund, from the Related subaccount of the Class II Special Redemption Account, from the Related subaccount of the Class III Special Redemption Account, from the Related subaccount of the Class III Debt Service Fund, from the Related subaccount of the Class III Debt Service Fund, from the Related subaccount of the Revenue Fund, and from the Related subaccount of the Revenue Fund, at the option of the Authority, any other moneys of the Authority, unless required to be otherwise applied as provided by the Indenture.
+Except as otherwise provided in the Indenture or in a Series Indenture, all Revenues Related to each Series of Bonds shall be deposited by the Trustee in the Related subaccount of the Revenue Fund amounts transferred thereto from the Related subaccount of the Loan Recycling Account, from the Related subaccount of the Class I Debt Service Fund, from the Related subaccount of the Debt Service Reserve Fund, from the Related subaccount of the Class I Special Redemption Account, from the Related subaccount of the Class II Special Redemption Account, from the Related subaccount of the Class II Debt Service Fund, from the Related subaccount of the Class III Special Redemption Account, from the Related subaccount of the Class III Debt Service Fund, from the Related subaccount of the Class III Debt Service Fund, from the Related subaccount of the Class III Debt Service Fund, from the Related subaccount of the Class IV Debt Service Fund, from the Related subaccount of the Rebate Fund, and from the Related subaccount of the Excess Earnings Fund, each such transfer being pursuant to the Master Indenture.
+There may also be deposited in the Revenue Fund, at the option of the Authority, any other moneys of the Authority, unless required to be otherwise applied as provided by the Indenture.